 What is the deworming schedule?

-Kittens should be given anthelmintics (dewormer) starting at 2 weeks of age and repeated every 2 weeks until regular broad-spectrum parasite control begins.
-Kittens require more frequent anthelmintic administration than adult cats because they often are serially reinfected via nursing and from the environment.
+Kittens should be given an anthelmintic (dewormer) starting at 2 weeks of age and repeated every 2 weeks until regular broad-spectrum parasite control begins.
+Kittens require more frequent anthelmintic administration than adult cats because they often are serially re-infected via nursing and from the environment.
 Adult pets should receive year-round broad-spectrum parasite control with efficacy against intestinal worms.
 Control of parasites with zoonotic potential is essential.
-Outdoor cats have a much higher risk of parasite reinfection but we do frequently see even indoor cats with fleas and worms.
+Outdoor cats have a much higher risk of parasite reinfection, but we do frequently see even indoor cats with fleas and worms.
 Even if cats are using a monthly product to prevent roundworm, ensure they are also being treated for tapeworm if their lifestyle puts them at risk.
-Approximately 4 times yearly for an outdoor cat that could be hunting.
+Approximately four times yearly for an outdoor cat that could be hunting.

 Any deworming medication side effects?

 Any oral medication has the potential to cause GI upset.
 Though infrequent, this is also true of dewormers.
 The most common side effect is diarrhea.